 This takes many forms, different activities done at different times with different groups found in different ways [and some forms to fill in!].
 You spend time regularly each week outside school as an individual volunteer, being useful to others without being paid for it.
 This could be in a busy primary school classroom, in the home of an isolated old person, at a Charity Shop –or anywhere else where help is needed.
 You choose the help you are prepared to give –but you are usually helping through an organisation where people know what help is needed and have their own rules for volunteers.
 Normally you commit yourself to a placement for 2 terms (or longer).

 For the following list of volunteering opportunities, we prefer to make contact with the placement for you.
-It is also possible to suggest other placements for us to organise or to organise your own.
+It is also possible to suggest other placements for us to organise or to organise your own [so please do NOT see the following as a list of all the opportunities you can choose between].

-Most local primary schools [most welcome classroom assistants for Foundation Stage to year 6; Huntington Primary (DBS check needed and charged for), Robert Wilkinson (especially for swimming) and Yearsley Grove usually take several students].
+Most local primary schools [most welcome classroom assistants for Foundation Stage to year 6; Huntington Primary (DBS check needed and charged for), Robert Wilkinson (sometimes for swimming) &Yearsley Grove usually take several students] & Orchard Park pre-school group.

 Oxfam and Books for Amnesty Charity Shops [in the city centre].